Venetian Loggia in Rethymno

 The Loggia was built according to the plans of the well-known Veronese engineer Michele Sanmicheli.
 There are two statues with human faces on the west wall.
 In the year 1625, an upper storey was added to the main building.
 It was converted into a mosque after the fall of Rethymnon to the Turks.
 A turret was built on the west side of the mosque, but it was pulled down in the 1930s.

-The Loggia is a few yards away from the Venetian harbour, directly opposite to it.
-There is a narrow passage near the centre of the Venetian harbour that leads to this elegant Venetian structure.
+The Loggia is a few yards away from the Venetian harbor, directly opposite to it.
+There is a narrow passage near the center of the Venetian harbor that leads to this elegant Venetian structure.
 At present, Loggia belongs to the Ministry of Culture and hosts the Archaeological Museum of Rethymno.